sergiorozada12/sergiorozada12/README.md

 ### I'm into

-- 🌐 NLP and computer vision for understanding web content.
+- 🌐 Learning from data in dynamical systems.
-- 💾 Building awesome data products!
+- 💾 Building data products.
 - 👾 Machine Learning in general, Reinforcement Learning in particular.

 ### Currently, I'm a ...

-- 🔭 ML Engineer @ Meta.
 - 🎓 PhD student in Reinforcement Learning @ King Juan Carlos University.

 ### Tools